MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 aud   |       | Audience – the Entra ID client id.
-See ClientId in [Entra ID call to the external identity provider](#entra-id-call-to-the-external-identity-provider). exp   |       | Expiration time – set as usual. iat   |       | Issuing time – set as usual. sub   |       | Subject – must match the sub from the id_token_hint sent to initiate this request nonce |       | The same nonce that was passed in the request. acr   |       | The acr claims for the authentication request.
+See ClientId in [Entra ID call to the external identity provider](#entra-id-call-to-the-external-identity-provider). exp   |       | Expiration time – set as usual. iat   |       | Issuing time – set as usual. sub   |       | Subject – must match the sub from the id_token_hint sent to initiate this request. nonce |       | The same nonce that was passed in the request. acr   |       | The acr claims for the authentication request.
 This should match one of the values from the request sent to initiate this request.
 Only one acr claim should be returned.
 For the list of claims, see [Supported acr claims](#supported-acr-claims). amr   |       | The amr claims for the authentication method used in authentication.
 Only one method claim should be returned.
 For the list of claims, see [Supported amr claims](#supported-amr-claims).